Nagbahal Hiti: The water

 The source of Nagbahal Hiti is the Khwayebahi aquifer southeast of the hiti, which in turn was fed by the Tikabhairav Canal, a 16 km long rajkulo (royal canal) that transported water from Lele and Naldu rivers to the city of Patan.

-The water is led from the source to the spouts through a more than 530 m long underground channel made of brick, 9 inch to 12 inch feet underground, 6 inch to 7 inch inches deep and about 4 inch inches wide.
+The water is led from the source to the spouts through a more than 530 m long underground channel made of brick, 9 inch to 12 inch underground, 6 inch to 7 inch deep and about 4 inch wide.
 At places where the channel makes a turn, there is a stone or brick bowl, filled with pebbles.